-- Owns, develops and manages developable land at and in the vicinity of Swedavia's airports. - Prepares property development projects for hotels, offices, logistics and retail. - Manages and updates information about properties. - Develops the attractiveness of the airports as demand grows for the establishment of operations at the airports.
+- Owns, develops and manages developable land at and in the vicinity of Swedavia's airports. - Prepares property development projects for hotels, offices, logistics and retail.

+- Rental of premises for retail, restaurants, offices, warehousing and logistics. - Parking & ground transportation. - Passenger and other services, including advertising and IT. - People with functional differences.
+Including baggage handling and refuelling. - Manages and updates information about properties. - Develops the attractiveness of the airports as demand grows for the establishment of operations at the airports.